Patti Smith: How a 200-year-old book by Charlotte Brontë took me back to my childhood

 Patti Smith: How a 200-year-old book by Charlotte Brontë instantly took me back to my childhood

 She sits writing at the kitchen table as the surrounding countryside is assaulted with heavy wind and rain.
-Beyond her home, a bleak parsonage, is the overcrowded village of Haworth, close neighbor of the industrial sprawl of Keighley.
-The unsanitary village is a place of suffering and disease, where life expectancy is low and half the children die before the age of six.
+Beyond her home, a bleak parsonage is the overcrowded village of Haworth, close neighbour of the industrial sprawl of Keighley.
+The unsanitary village is a place of suffering and disease, where life expectancy is low, and half the children die before the age of six.

 Yet on 26 October 1829, 13-year-old Charlotte Brontë wrote nothing of this.
-Nothing of the horrendous odors.
+Nothing of the horrendous odours.
 Nothing of the empty cupboards, the endless chores.
 Nothing of the deaths of her elder sisters and mother.
-Nothing of the fear of losing her father who had agonized for months with a lung ailment.
-Instead, on tiny precious scraps of paper, she composed a contemplative hymn to beauty.
-Seeking to define it, despite cruel circumstance, she takes a mental stroll in a welcoming forest where the elements blossom in perfect harmony.
+Nothing of the fear of losing her father, who had agonised for months with a lung ailment.
+Instead, on tiny, precious scraps of paper, she composed a contemplative hymn to beauty.
+Seeking to define it, despite cruel circumstances, she takes a mental stroll in a welcoming forest where the elements blossom in perfect harmony.
 Then as the revelation of nature’s beauty dissipates, she resorts to the burgeoning terrain of her own imagination.

-Charlotte channels the reflections of one of her own characters, striding a Canadian forest.
-Through him she portrays with mysterious accuracy the majesty of the great trees that rise like the masts of tall ships.
+Charlotte channels the reflections of one of her own characters, striding through a Canadian forest.
+Through him, she portrays with mysterious accuracy, the majesty of the great trees that rise like the masts of tall ships.
 In late November she unpredictably re-imagines the time of Babel, expanding the Genesis tale.
 Wrestling with an unbridled passion for words she evokes the atmosphere and those doomed souls attempting to pierce the whereabouts of God with the construction of a forbidden tower.

 I was privileged to personally view this tiny miracle, Charlotte’s chapbook, on her birthday.
 Though written nearly 200 years ago, it has maintained the freshness of youth.
 It is not simply a handful of juvenile verses, but the manifestation of an ambitious dreamer.
 The sight of it spun me into the realm of my own childhood.

 How amazing the scope of the mind of this adolescent girl who would later pen the classic Jane Eyre and the masterpiece Villette at that same wood kitchen table.
 She possessed the rare ability to open herself to the darker elements and transform them.
-For through all loss and hardship, she forever harbored the secret knowledge of her own powers, that at thirteen she labored to nourish and express in the tiny Book of Ryhmes, Charlotte’s young season.
+For through all loss and hardship, she forever harboured the secret knowledge of her own powers, that at 13 she laboured to nourish and express in the tiny Book of Ryhmes, Charlotte’s young season.

 Join our commenting forum